klemptner/dokumentation_feature_generator/docs/source/docs/README_app.md

 # Installation and Innitialization of Docker Image
 In order to execute the following, you need to have installed *docker*.
-[Link to docker documentation](https://docs.docker.com/engine/install/ubuntu/)
+[Download Docker](https://www.docker.com/products/docker-desktop)

 ## Docker Build - Installation